Oliver P. Bolton: Political career

 In 1952, congressional redistricting removed a part of his mother's congressional district and allocated it to Ohio's 11th congressional district.
 Bolton entered the race and won, which marked the first time a mother and son would serve together in Congress.
 He served two terms in the rd and th Congresses.
 After a heart attack in 1956, he declined to run for a third term.
 After leaving Congress, he was the director of commerce for the state of Ohio from February to August 1957.

 In 1962, he returned to politics and defeated incumbent Robert E. Cook in the 1962 midterm elections but served only one term.
+Bolton voted for the Civil Rights Act of 1964.
 In 1964, he switched to run for Ohio's at-large seat that Robert Taft Jr. gave up to run for Senate.
 With President Lyndon B. Johnson defeating Senator Barry Goldwater in the 1964 presidential election by a then-record one million votes, Bolton lost his seat to Robert E. Sweeney.

 After his political career, he joined the investment bank Prescott, Merrill, Turben & Co.

 Personal life

+He married his wife, Adelaide Brownlee, on October 4, 1940.
+They had three children: two sons and one daughter.